isair/takt-kids/README.md

 python manage.py runserver 0.0.0.0:8000
 ```

 Congratulations!
 You now have a K.I.D.S. server running on your local machine!
-To stop the server just press __CTRl-C__.
+To stop the server just press __CTRL-C__.